abutton

 3 near-future health insurance buyer journeys

-Timmy (young family)
+Timmy (father of young family)

 runningTimmy is a 40-year-old man who recently started a new job and is considering two health insurance options offered by his employer.
 He has a good job and financial stability and is looking for a family plan that covers himself, his wife, and their two children.